ebrantl35/BasicArduino/README.md

 ### Reflection

 This assignment was fun!
-It was cool to try out coding with less instruction.
+I liked coding with less instruction.
 I got to practice using the variable function, which I had some trouble with on the last assignment.
 I think that it is definitely more solidified in my head now.
 I also liked that the assignment let me change it up a little bit.
 I added in a second LED which started to blink once the delay stopped decreasing, and changed the text from the delayVar to "I did it!".